sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 {{fig-notional}} shows two components representing sub-architectural roles involved in a cooperative ecosystem of SACM components for the purpose of posture assessment: Collection and Evaluation.

 ### Collection Sub-Architecture
 The Collection sub-architecture is, in a SACM context, the mechanism by which posture attributes are collected from applicable endpoints and persisted to a repository, such as a configuration management database (CMDB).
 Control plane functions initiated by the Manager will coordinate the necessary orchestration components, who will choreograph endpoint data collection via defined interactions, using the Integration Service as a message broker.
-Instructions to perform endpoint data collection are directed to a Posture Collection Service capable of performing collection activities utilizing any number of protocols, such as SNMP, NETCONF/RESTCONF, SSH, WinRM, packet capture, or host-based.
+Instructions to perform endpoint data collection are directed to a Posture Collection Service capable of performing collection activities utilizing any number of protocols, such as SNMP, NETCONF/RESTCONF, SCAP, SSH, WinRM, packet capture, or host-based.
 Instructions are orchestrated with the appropriate Posture Collection Services using serializations supported according to the collector's capabilities.

 ~~~~~~~~~~
   +----------------------------------------------------------+